Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

     1. `STRING` Trigger nickname to refer.
     1. `[FLOAT] :1` The weighted chance for this trigger to be picked for activation.

 - `Act_AddCargo` Only for players.
 Adds cargo.
-Will fail if player has not enough cargo space.
+Will do nothing if player has not enough cargo space. **Doing this immediately after `Cnd_HasCargo` triggered by buying goods may trigger a cheat-detection kick.**
     1. `STRING|Activator` Players by label to receive the cargo.
     1. `STRING` The item nickname to use.
     1. `INTEGER :0` Amount of items to add to cargo.
     1. `[True|False :False]` Whether this cargo is flagged as mission item.
+Only works for Commodities.

 - `Act_AddLabel` Adds a label to the objects. **This is the only way to assign players to the mission.**
     1. `STRING|Activator` Object by name or label to manipulate.